Covid and Me | Where I am as a human and business in the middle of the pandemic

 Before I continue, it’s worth mentioning that friends who ARE entitled to help as self-employed people aren’t really faring much better under the scheme.
 Most wedding photographers have fairly high expenses.
 We travel a lot for jobs.
 We need expensive equipment and software to do everything from editing to social media management.
 A lot of our expenses aren’t going away while we sit at home unable to work, so they have to be covered out of the grant entitlement, which is also taxed.

-This is all quite a lot of doom and gloom and I’m sorry, but I’m struggling and I know I’m not the only one.
+This is all quite a lot of doom and gloom and I’m sorry, but 2020 has been a struggle for me and a lot of others.

 I feel like I did so much hard work to get to this point.
 I, like many others, worked tirelessly to build a business that I’m passionate about over the last 9 years.
 My business has given me so many amazing opportunities.
 I’ve met wonderful people and got to witness their happiest days, I’ve travelled to shoot celebrations all over Europe.
 I’ve made friends all over the world.